-An attack method has appeared that steals hidden information and some functions from ChatGPT and large-scale language models (LLM)
+An attack method has emerged that steals hidden information and some functions from ChatGPT and large-scale language models (LLMs).

-A ' model-stealing attack' that can steal confidential information and some functions from ChatGPT, OpenAI's chat AI,
+AI researchers have unveiled a ' model-stealing attack' that can steal confidential information and some of the functionality from OpenAI's chat AI ChatGPT and Google's large-scale language model (LLM)

 [2403.06634] Stealing Part of a Production Language Model